Logo

 The following design notes are intended to assist the developer in achieving maximum utility from the CH1724 modem module.

-Power Supply: The CH1724 modem module involves a complex set of sub-systems.
-During the course of normal operation the CH1724 decodes analog signals from the telephone line that are in the millivolt range.
-Steps must be taken by the user to guarantee that power supply noise on all supply lines, including ground, does not exceed 50 mV peak to peak.
-Any frequency between 20 kHz and 150 kHz must be less than 500 micro volts peak.
-If necessary, use dedicated power and ground planes.
-Failure to provide such operating conditions could cause the CH1724 to malfunction or to function erratically.
+Power Supply: The CH1724 decodes millivolt range analog signals from the telephone line.
+Steps must be taken to ensure power supply noise on all supply lines, including ground, remains below 50 mV peak-to-peak.
+At any frequency between 20 kHz and 150 kHz must be less than 500 microvolts peak.
+Dedicated power and ground planes are recommended.
+Failure to provide clean power could cause the CH1724 to function erratically.

 The CH1724 requires a single +3.3V ± 0.3 volt supply.
 It is recommended that by-pass capacitors be placed on the power supply as close to the modem’s supply input as practical.
 Cermetek recommends a 10 mF Tantalum capacitor in parallel with a 0.01 µF ceramic capacitor.

-Flow Control: When error correction or data buffering is employed, flow control is needed to prevent the loss of data due to a buffer overflow.
+Flow Control: Flow control prevents the loss of data due to a buffer overrun when employing error correction or data buffering.
 With flow control activated, AT&K command, the modem signals the host when its transmit data buffer nears capacity.
 Likewise the host signals the modem if its input buffer fills.
 Two methods of signaling can be used: hardware flow control uses the RTS and CTS control lines for signaling; software flow control employs XON and XOFF characters in the data stream to signal a buffer full condition.

-Shared Line Features: The CH1724 includes a line monitor function to prevent the modem from interfering with other devices connected to the same telephone line.
-Both loop current and voltage are monitored to prevent the modem from interrupting an ongoing call or blocking an emergency call from being made.
-The shared line features are controls with the ATLS command
+Loop Monitoring: The CH1724 monitors loop current and voltage to prevent the modem from interfering with other devices connected to the same telephone line including interruption of an ongoing call or preventing an emergency call from being made.
+The ATLS command controls line monitoring.

-Non-Volatile RAM (NVRAM): The CH1724 incorporates NVRAM to store a user customized modem profile and phone numbers for automated dialing.
-The AT&W command will store the active modem configuration in the NVRAM.
+Non-Volatile RAM (NVRAM): The CH1724 uses NVRAM to store a suer defined modem profile and phone numbers for automated dialing.
+The AT&W command stores the active modem configuration in the NVRAM.
 The CH1724 is delivered with factory default setup parameter values pre-stored in NVRAM.

 The AT&Yn command selects the modem configurations to be automatically recalled and made active upon a reset or power up.
 The ATZn command immediately recalls and activates a stored profile configuration.
 Refer to Tables 4, 5 and 6 for storable S-Registers and available commands.

-The NVRAM can save two telephone numbers with up to 60 digits or modifiers in each telephone number.
-The AT&Zn=s command will store s, the telephone number dial string.
-The individual NVRAM telephone number storage locations are selected by specifying an n of 0 or 1.
+The CH1724 uses NVRAM to store two telephone numbers with up to 60 digits or modifiers each.
+The AT&Zn=s command stores, the telephone number dial string "s" in location "n; n equals 0 or 1."
 The ATDTS=n command will cause the modem to dial the stored telephone number in location n.

-World-wide Telecom Compliance: The CH1724 is configurable to meet telecom requirements from around the world.
+World-wide Telecom Compliance: The CH1724 can be configured for telecom requirements from around the world.
 The AT+GCI command includes settings for more than 75 countries.
-Additional countries can be added on request.

 Serial Interface: The CH1724 connects to the system host through a 5 volt tolerant 3 volt serial interface.
 At a minimum TXD, RXD and Ground must be used.
 Use of he remaining signals, inputs /RTS, /DTR, and /Reset and outputs /CTS, /DCD, /DSR, and /RI is optional.
-If you elect to not use the /RTS and /DTR inputs, a 1K pull-down resistor should be sued to force those signals to the active state.
+If you elect to not use the /RTS and /DTR inputs, install la 1K pull-down resistor to force those signals to the active state.
 If not used the /Reset line should be left open.
 Any of the outputs which are unused can be left open.

-The operation of several interface pins is under AT command control.
-The AT&C command can be sued to force /DCD to the active state; The AT&D command controls how the modem interprets the status of /DTR; the AT&S command allows /DSR to be forced to the active condition.
-AT&K3 allows the modem to deactivate /CTS if the modem’s input buffers approach capacity.
+AT commands control the operation of several modem interface signals.
+The AT&C command can force /DCD to the active state; The AT&D command controls how the modem use of /DTR; the AT&S command can force /DSR to the active condition.
+AT&K3 controrls teh use of /CTS for low control.

-Control of the CH1724 relies on “AT” commands.
+At commands control CH1724 operation.
 This section describes the AT command format and lists the commands, registers and result codes.

 Command Mode: The CH1724 enters command mode on power-up, reset, a lost connection, or receipt of the escape code.
-In command mode the modem accepts commands from the host on transmit data.
-Appropriate result codes are returned on received data.
+In command mode the modem accepts commands from the host on /TXD.
+Appropriate result codes are returned on /RXD.

-Note: For backward compatibility some functions are controlled by more than one command.
+Note: For backward compatibility some functions are controlled by multiple commands.
 In these instances the last command issued determines the function setting.

 Multiple commands may be combined into a single command line of up to 60 characters.
 Commands are executed in the sequence they appear upon receipt of a carriage return.
 Spaces inserted into the command line are not placed in the buffer.

-The command line can be edited with a backspace before it is executed.
+A backspace is used to edit the command line can before execution.
 The backspace erases the previous character in the command line.
 Register S5 allows the user to select a character other than backspace to edit the command line.

-Re-Execute Last Command - The A/ command causes the modem to re-execute the last command line.
-This is the only command which does not require the "AT" prefix.
+Re-Execute Last Command - The A/ command causes the CH1724 to re-execute the previous command line.
+This is the only command which does not use the "AT" prefix.

 Omitted Parameters - Most commands include a parameter which determines how the functions will be set.
 When the command parameter is omitted from the command string, it is assumed to be a 0.